harrychu-git/rshell/README.md

 - echo does not print the correct amount of spaces when more than one space is used (echo "apple                      pie" prints "apple pie").
-- Typing in a single hashtag results in an error message rather than interpreting it as an empty comment.